Tokyo Convenience Store Food Prices 2024

 Salads

-TBH the salad selection is better in grocery stores but if you’re desperate than they do have some choices available:
+To be honest, the salad selection is better in grocery stores.
+But if you’re desperate, then they do have some choices available at conbinis:

 Pork pasta salad: ¥397 / $2.67 USD